ss3239891/fakebooker-frontend/README.md

 - Integration testing package: `apollo-server-testing`

-**Most of the backend code is test covered except some resolvers and the subscription ones**
+**Most of the backend code is test covered except some resolvers and the subscription ones** ** both server should run at same port using dev if you want to deploy it on heroky etc.

 ## Features ( 1.0.0 )